A teacher holding up a book to students

 Decrease in teacher education students statewide over the last decade

-From its origin in 1865 as the State Normal School for teachers, the University of Missouri College of Education and Human Development (CEHD) has a collective interest in rural schools and communities and is positioned to intentionally address the most effective paths to overcome challenges and build on strengths.
-Today, the College’s work is comprehensive to education, families, and communities, with six independent yet interconnected academic units and more than a dozen outreach units working to improve all aspects of our lifespan.
+From its founding in 1865 as the State Normal School for teachers, the University of Missouri College of Education and Human Development (CEHD) has maintained a deep and sustained commitment to rural schools and communities.
+Today, that commitment is reflected across six interconnected academic units and more than a dozen outreach centers working to strengthen education, support families, and improve communities across the lifespan.

 Growing the Teacher Pipeline